weeyum/resume/README.md

   - Led effort to optimize large ElasticSearch cluster, leading to a 50% cost reduction
   - Redesigned data ingestion architecture, resulting in a more scalable, cost efficient system
-  - Owner of all search algorithms and behavior
+  - DRI of all search algorithms and behavior

 **Banjo** *Platform Engineer* __November 2013 to December 2015__

-  - Owner / architect of a 50TB, 100+ node ElasticSearch cluster
+  - Architect of a 50TB, 100+ node ElasticSearch cluster
   - Converted monolith rails application to REST microservices
-  - 24/7 on-call for any platform related incidents
+  - Participated in on-call for all platform related incidents
   - Migrated infrastructure from Heroku to AWS / ElasticBeanstalk
-  - Owner / architect of a 50TB MongoDB cluster
+  - Architect of a 50TB MongoDB cluster
   - Developed internal tool used by the entire platform team to monitor background job queues